Cost Allocation Definition

 The total cost of the syringes is $99 (99 experiments x $1/syringe).
 Award A should be charged $64 (64 experiments x $1/syringe) and Award B should be charged $35 (35 experiments x $1/syringe).

 Allocation based on number of hours:

 The cost of a computer program allocated based on hours used for each Award.

 A researcher uses the same computer program for two Awards.
 Because the Awards require significantly different usage of the program and the tasks are long, the researcher keeps a log of how much time they use the program for each Award, rounded to the hour.
 The department is billed quarterly for use of the program.
 At the end of the quarter, the amount billed is $500 for 50 hours ($10/hour) of work on the two Awards.
 The researcher’s log shows that 40 hours were used on Award A for a cost of $400 and 10 hours were used on Award B for $100.

 Allocation based on percentage effort:

-A Principal Investigator spends 70% effort on Project A and 30% effort on Project B. The Principal Investigator uses lab supplies totaling $6,000/month on the two projects.
-Project A should be charged $4,200 (70% of $6,000) and Project B should be charged $1,800 (30% of $6,000).
+A PI spends 70% effort on Award A and 30% effort on Award B. The PI uses lab supplies totaling $6,000/month on the two Awards.
+Award A is charged $4,200 (70% of $6,000) and Award B is charged $1,800 (30% of $6,000).